jonathonw/moc-sim/README.md

         `<MoC>` accepts as valid text: Untimed, Timed, and Synchronous (for each type of MoC).
         `<Type>` accepts as valid processes, all the processes listed in [Supported Processes][Supported-Processes].
         The fields following `<MoC>` and `<Type>` are specific to each process and follow the order of the *init* functions for each process.
+This order is reproduced in [Supported Processes][Supported-Processes] after each respective supported process.
 Again, the tags for the fields can be renamed by the user, but their order must remain intact.
         An example process is defined this way: